cloudfoundry/diego-notes/README.md

 - if restarting a crashed ActualLRP:
 	- CAS to UNCLAIMED ActualLRPAuctioneer
 - in both cases: a start is sent to the Auctioneer
 - the Auctioneer picks a Rep
 - the Rep is told to start the ActualLRP
-	- the Rep creates a container reservation, then CAS the ActualLRP to CLAIMED, then starts running the container
+- the Rep creates a container reservation
+- upon success, the Rep then CAS the ActualLRP from `UNCLAIMED` to `CLAIMED`
+- upon success, the Rep then starts running the container
+- eventually a `ContainerRunningEvent` causes the Rep to CAS from CLAIMED to RUNNING

 #### Stopping ActualLRPs